Mileage: 79 miles

 Highlights of the day:

 The landscape has been changing rapidly over the past few days.
 Towering mountains with tall pines have given way to rolling hills covered with sage.
-Today’s vistas started with what I think are sedimentary hills.
+Today’s vistas started with what appear to be sedimentary hills.
 Lots of layers on buttes and hills.
 Ten miles down the road, it changed to red rock.
 Bright red rock.
 The pictures either look surreal or don’t do them justice.
 Eventually, the scenery calmed down to what we will be seeing lots of over the next several days.
 Wide open high desert vistas with sage brush, tumble weeds, and a small stand of hardy trees every once in a rare a while.

 Tomorrow we ride to Casper.
 120 miles.
 It is time again to rest and refuel.